Do you know your 5Rights?

 It's common knowledge now that employers are likely to Google you before hiring you.

 So the right to remove anything you regret could come in handy because of this.

 The right to know

-The right to know who is holding and benefiting from your information, and what it's being used for.
+The right to know who is holding and benefiting from your information.

 The right to support and safety

-The right to make informed and conscious choices
+The right to make informed and conscious use

 The right to digital literacy